Understand and Organize the Foods You Eat

 Who uses this site?

-This site is intended for both the general public and health professionals who want to create meal plans and lists of foods for dietary guidance in conjunction with a health professional/dietitian who can cater to individual needs.
+This site is intended for both the general public and health professionals who want to create meal plans and lists of foods for dietary guidance.

 The information on MyFoodData.com is not intended to replace the consultation of a nutritionist or other certified health provider, but it is intended to inform readers so they can have a more constructive conversation with their health professionals.